-To find a more detailed list of documents that are acceptable as proof to establishing domicile in Texas, please visit: Documentation to Support Establishing and Maintaining Domicile in Texas.
-In addition to submitting the above documentation, students must complete and submit the Core Residency Questions in order to petition for reclassification of residency status.
+To find a more detailed list of documents that are acceptable as proof to establishing domicile in Texas, please refer to the Documentation to Support Establishing and Maintaining Domicile in Texas [pdf].
+In addition to submitting the above documentation, students must complete and submit the Core Residency Questionnaire [pdf] in order to petition for reclassification of residency status.

 Option 2: Residency through High School Graduation

 This option for establishing Texas residency is available to citizens or permanent residents of the U.S. and to some international students.

 To establish residency through high school graduation, you must: